Abdel Fattah al-Burhan: Civilian government negotiations

-Chairman of the Transitional Sovereignty Council
+Chairman of the Transitional Sovereignty Council (2021–present)

 On 25 October 2021, al-Burhan led the October 2021 Sudanese coup d'état to overthrow the civilian government of Prime Minister Abdalla Hamdok.
 On 21 November 2021, all political prisoners were freed and Abdalla Hamdok was reinstated as prime minister as part of an agreement with the civilian political parties.
 Hamdok was also allowed to return leading the transitional government.

 On 4 December 2021, al-Burhan told Reuters in an interview that the Sudanese military will "exit politics" following the elections scheduled for July 2023, stating, "When a government is elected, I don't think the army, the armed forces, or any of the security forces will participate in politics.
 This is what we agreed on and this is the natural situation."

 On 9 December 2021, al-Burhan warned of possible measures against foreign diplomatic missions for their alleged incitement against the Sudanese army.
 He also reiterated his commitment to the political agreement struck with Prime Minister Hamdok in November 2021.
-On December 20 2021, al-Burhan voiced his support for Hamdok, adding that recent appointments had been made as the result of co-ordination between him and the prime minister and in line with the November 21st 2021 political agreement.
+On 20 December 2021, al-Burhan voiced his support for Hamdok, adding that recent appointments had been made as the result of coordination between him and the prime minister and in line with the 21 November 2021 political agreement.

-On 31 December 2021, in a speech, al-Burhan said he was committed to “building all the institutions of transitional government and holding free, fair, and transparent elections at their scheduled time", in July 2023.
+On 31 December 2021, in a speech, al-Burhan said he was committed to "building all the institutions of transitional government and holding free, fair, and transparent elections at their scheduled time", in July 2023.

+Both al-Burhan and Hemedti had ties to Vladimir Putin's government in Russia.
+According to Business Insider, "The two generals helped Russian President Vladimir Putin exploit Sudan's gold resources to help buttress Russian finances against Western sanctions and fund his war in Ukraine."
+On 9 February 2023, al-Burhan met with Russian Foreign Minister Sergey Lavrov.

-On 2 January 2022 Abdalla Hamdok resigned from his post of prime minister and Osman Hussein was sworned in as acting prime minister.
+On 2 January 2022, Abdalla Hamdok resigned from his post of prime minister and Osman Hussein was sworn in as acting prime minister.

 On 4 July 2022, it was reported that al-Burhan mentioned the army will withdraw from the ongoing political talks and will allow political and revolutionary groups to form a transitional civilian government.
 This statement followed recent pro-democracy protests where 117 people were killed.

+On 10 November 2023, al-Burhan condemned Israel's actions in the Gaza Strip during the Gaza war, saying that "We declare our full solidarity with the Palestinian people and their right to establish their legitimate state on the 1967 borders."

+On 16 January 2025, the U.S. Treasury Department imposed sanctions on al-Burhan.
+According to sources the reasons were: "targeting of civilians and civilian infrastructure and denial of aid access, as well as refusal to participate in peace talks".
+In addition, he was accused of "destabilizing Sudan and undermining the goal of a democratic transition" to a civilian-led government.